csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 **Testing**: Version control systems generally allow you to make changes to a local copy of a file, and test the change, before merging those changes with a shared copy.

 **Rolling Back**: Version control allows us to quickly undo a set of changes.
-This can be useful when new writing or new additions to code introduce problems.
+This can be useful when new edits or additions to a file introduces problems.

 **Understanding**: Version control can help you understand how the code or writing came to be, who wrote or contributed particular parts, and who you might ask to help understand it better.

 **Backup**: Version control systems generally imply that your code and writing can be stored on multiple other computers.

----

 ## Git and GitHub

-We often hear the terms ***Git*** and ***GitHub*** used interchangeably, but they are slightly different things.
+We often hear the terms *Git* and *GitHub* used interchangeably, but they are slightly different things.

+### Git

-***Git*** is one of the most widely used version control systems in the world.
+Git is one of the most widely used version control systems in the world.
 It is a free, open source tool that can be downloaded to your local machine and used for logging all changes made to a group of designated computer files (referred to as a “git repository” or “repo” for short) over time.
 It can be used to control file versions locally by you alone on your computer, but is perhaps most powerful when employed to coordinate simultaneous work on a group of files shared among distributed groups of people.

 ```bash